algorys/gitlabproject/README.md

 ## Requirements

-This plugin does not need any requirements.
+php<ver>-curl.
+Sometimes not installed by default

 ## Install